Desperation (novel): Reception

-Andy Butcher reviewed Desperation for Arcane magazine, rating it an 8 out of 10 overall, and stated that "In many ways, Desperation sees a welcome return to form for Stephen King, who's recent works have tended to meander somewhat between horror and thriller, often being over-long and somewhat dull to read.
+Andy Butcher reviewed Desperation for Arcane magazine, rating it an 8 out of 10 overall, and stated that "In many ways, Desperation sees a welcome return to form for Stephen King, whose recent works have tended to meander somewhat between horror and thriller, often being over-long and somewhat dull to read.
 This book, however, builds nicely from a vague sense of unease into out-and-out unpleasantness, complete with mass murder, snakes, spiders, ancient evil and a fair splattering of visceral scenes.
 It has to be said that the direction of the plot is a little obvious, and the story relies on the deus ex machina of a kid with a direct line to God.
 However, such is the unfailing strength of King's description that these drawbacks are not problematic enough to ruin what is undoubtedly an extremely readable and gripping book."